yujulia/codepath-dropbox/README.md

 The following **optional** features are implemented:

-* [ ]  Optional: You should be able to swipe through the welcome screens instead of just tapping them.
+* [x]  Optional: You should be able to swipe through the welcome screens instead of just tapping them.
 - Create a custom free form view controller that is wide enough for 3 screens.
 - Add a UIScrollView with paging enabled.
 - Add 3 UIImageViews for the welcome screens.

 * [ ] Optional: Add a detail view for one of the files and implement favoriting the file.
 Configure a Button

 * [ ] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.

-Dismissing the Keyboard
+## Extra

 GIF created with [LiceCap](http://www.cockos.com/licecap/).